Lisbon, Ohio: Arts and culture

-Lisbon hosts the annual Columbiana County Fair, established in 1845, each summer, and the Lisbon Johnny Appleseed Festival, established in 1967, each fall.
+Lisbon hosts the annual Columbiana County Fair, established in 1845, each summer, and the Lisbon Johnny Appleseed Festival, established in 1967, each autumn.
 The pioneer is said to have planted an apple tree nursery in the area in the 1800s.
 The Dulci-More Festival was a music festival dedicated to the Appalachian dulcimer and other traditional musical instruments that took place over Memorial Day weekend at Camp McKinley Boy Scouts camp from 1995 to 2019.
 The instrumental song "Lisbon, OH" by indie folk band Bon Iver is named after the village.

 The Little Beaver Creek Greenway Trail originates in the village and follows the former Pittsburgh, Lisbon & Western Railroad line to Washingtonville.
 It is the southern end of the Great Ohio Lake to River Greenway.
 Lisbon was recognized as a Trail Town of the North Country Trail Association in 2022.

 The village is home to the public Lepper Library, founded in 1897.
 The building site on Lincoln Way and a $10,000 grant were donated by Virginia Lepper in memory of her late husband.